Kaivan-Khazeni/Machine_Learning/Neural Networks/README.txt

 The run_hw5 shell file will print the output and both the weight vectors I found.

 There are a forward method, a sigmoid method, along with the back _prop method

+I added a weight vector 3 from layer 2 of hidden to output.
+Did not complete the SGD and the last result is that back propogation weight vectors